fridalannerstrom/dogsitter/README.md

 The goal of the site is to provide potential clients with an easy way to explore the services I offer, get to know me and my dogs, and contact me directly for bookings or questions.
 I wanted the website to reflect the personal touch I bring to my business, so I chose photos and a warm, inviting design to make dog owners feel comfortable and confident when they leave their pets in my care.

-Sunne Dogcare is presented with a modern yet friendly aesthetic, focusing on trust and reliability, while also making sure all necessary information is easily accessible.
-The site is built with best practices in mind, ensuring smooth navigation, readability, and accessibility across all devices—so that no matter where or how clients browse, they’ll have a great experience.
+Sunne Dogcare is presented with a modern yet friendly aesthetic, focusing on trust and reliability, while also making sure all necessary information is easily accessible and understood.

 # Table of content